inkytonik/atom-sbt/README.md

 Open the top-level directory of an sbt project in Atom.
 You can start an interactive sbt session within Atom using the "Sbt: Toggle Panel" command (`alt-shift-O`).
-This command will open a new terminal panel and run sbt in it.
+This command will open a new terminal panel. sbt will run in the first project of the current Atom window.

-You can also open a file in a project and then toggle the sbt panel, in which case the sbt session will be in the project of that file.
+You can also open a file in a project and then toggle the sbt panel, in which case the sbt session will be in the project that contains that file.

+A single Atom window can contain more than one sbt panel where each one is running in a different project from that window.

 By default, the sbt package assumes that you invoke sbt script as `/usr/local/bin/sbt`.
 Use the "sbt Script" setting to specify a different location.